 Marathon, Texas is a small town (pop.
 430) just outside of Big Bend National Park.
 The quaint town attracts visitors from all over the country who are on their way to Big Bend or stopping to stargaze under Marathon's incredible dark skies.
 (The town is designated as "Class 1 Dark Sky," a rare status achieved by communities with little to no light pollution.)

-One of Marathon’s most cherished landmarks is the historic Gage Hotel, built in 1927 for San Antonio banker Alfred S. Gage.
-The hotel features fine dining at the 12 Gage restaurant and drinks at the charming White Buffalo Bar.
+One of Marathon's most cherished historic landmarks is the Gage Hotel, built in 1927 for San Antonio banker Alfred S. Gage.
+The hotel features fine dining at the 12 Gage Restaurant and drinks (they are famous for their Prickly Pear Margarita) at the charming White Buffalo Bar.
+Don't forget about the stunning Gage Gardens on the property.
+27 acres full of lush landscaped gardens are a must-see.

 For an incredible view of the city, hike the 200-foot bluff at Big Spring State Park.